Where do we go from here?

 A rusting metal pipe rests on two pyramids of sand to block the way; we walk right on through.
 It’s the shortcut to the secret island on the river, where we made a makeshift flagpole.
 In the summers we wade to the still creek that cools our beer.
 We drink all we want.
 We make all the monkey noises we want.
 No one cares to call the cops, or so we thought; we learn from our mistakes.

 And if you pass the island along Pipeline Road, there is a grassy field that no one goes to.
 At the very end a chain fence and cameras to protect the lake we all depend on to drink its water, to give us light, and take our name from.

 The other one is abandoned.
 Filled with rainwater, groundwater...how deep does it go?
 The water is smooth as glass before we jump in.
-Square cut walls are leaking a rusty colour.
-Climb the old ladder bolted to its face.
+Square cut walls leak a rusty colour; climb the old ladder bolted to its face.
 Do we care if it breaks?
 It's only water we'd fall in to.

 It's funny to piss in the water we swim in and drink from.